JAlcocerT/JAlcocerT/content/blog/iot-messagingprotocols.md

 4. MQTT with Python: https://www.emqx.com/en/blog/how-to-use-mqtt-in-python

 ### Apache Kafka

 **Apache Kafka** is a distributed event streaming platform that is used for building real-time data pipelines and streaming applications.

 Kafka is designed to handle large volumes of high-throughput, fault-tolerant, and distributed data streams in a reliable and scalable manner.

+{{< callout type="info" >}}
+You might have heard about Kafka coupled with [PySpark](https://jalcocert.github.io/JAlcocerT/guide-python-PySpark/)!
+{{< /callout >}}

 Kafka works on a **publish-subscribe** model, where producers write data (events) to topics, and consumers read from those topics.

 Kafka stores streams of records in **topics** and allows real-time processing of these records.

 It is particularly known for its ability to handle massive amounts of data with low latency.

 {{% details title="More about - Kafka 🌍" closed="true" %}}